 Application deadline: January 1, 2020.

 Applicants may only apply through PSYCAS.
 For information, please read “What is PSYCAS?”
-Applicants to the Psy.D. program at William Paterson University should NOT use the online WUPNJ Apply system.
-To receive full consideration, all application materials, including official transcripts verified in PSYCAS, GRE official score reports, and letters of recommendation must be complete in PSYCAS by January 1, 2020.
+Applicants to the Psy.D. program at William Paterson University should NOT use the online WPUNJ Apply system.
+To receive full consideration, all application materials, including official transcripts, which have been verified in PSYCAS, official GRE score reports, and three (3) letters of recommendation must be complete in PSYCAS by January 1, 2020.
 We only review COMPLETE AND VERIFIED applications.

-PLEASE NOTE: It may take several weeks or longer for all official transcripts to be received, processed, and verified.
-Please start your application early.
+PLEASE NOTE: It may take several weeks or longer for all official transcripts to be received, processed, and verified by PsyCAS.
+Please start your application early, and request official transcripts and GRE score reports no later than Dec 1, 2019.
+The university is closed Dec 23, 2019-Jan 2, 2020 and will be unable to answer admissions or application questions during this time.

 Applications for Fall 2020 will open September 12, 2019.
 To receive full consideration, all application materials, including all official transcripts verified in PSYCAS, GRE official score reports, and recommendation letters must be received by the deadline, January 1, 2020.
 It may take several weeks or longer for all transcripts to be received processed, and verified.
 We only review COMPLETE AND VERIFIED applications.